-Your mini fridge might come with a rinky dink little freezer compartment inside of it, which could actually be more of a problem than a convenience.
+Your mini fridge might come with a small freezer compartment inside, which could be more of a problem than a convenience.

-Yes: over-freezing can lead to higher temperatures in a weird, roundabout way.
+Yes: over-freezing can lead to higher temperatures in your mini fridge.

 - 1 Are There Defrost Settings on a Mini Fridge?

 - 2 why does my mini fridge freezer keep icing up?

 - 3 How to Defrost a Mini Fridge: Step-by-Step

 - 4 Why do You Need to Clean a Defrosted Mini Fridge?